 Conclusions

-The consecutive extraction by supercritical techniques allow a high raw material depletion, achieving a high extraction in target compounds such as chlorophylls, phenolic compounds and carotenoids.
-Specially, the methodology allows the fractionation and purification of carotenoids mainly in the first stages, where the polarity of the solvent is higher.
-The existence of different types of carotenoids seem evident in the different microalgae fractions given that the fractions with the highest concentration of carotenoids do not match in the both microalgae species, being scCO2 + 5% ethanol in the case of N.gaditana and scCO2 + 20% ethanol in the case of T.chuii, which could be attributed to a different solubility of these carotenoids.
+The consecutive extraction by supercritical techniques allows a high raw material depletion, achieving a high extraction in target compounds such as chlorophylls, phenolic compounds and carotenoids.
+Especially, the methodology allows the fractionation and purification of carotenoids mainly in the first stages, where the polarity of the solvent is higher.
+The existence of different types of carotenoids seems evident in the different microalgae fractions given that the fractions with the highest concentration of carotenoids do not match in the both microalgae species, being scCO2 + 5% ethanol in the case of N.gaditana and scCO2 + 20% ethanol in the case of T.chuii, which could be attributed to a different solubility of these carotenoids.
 All the fractions obtained in both microalgae showed antioxidant activity, being the fractions with the highest AA the ones with the highest phenolic content.
 N.gaditana seem to shows better results than T.chuii and, considering its morphology, supercritical techniques are a good candidate for the recovery of its compounds, considering that any pretreatment was employed before the extraction.
-The different composition of each fraction, which are enriched with higher bioactive compounds, offer a good variety of products more in accordance to potential subsequent applications depending on the polarity required, all from the same initial raw material, which contribute to low even more the environmental impact of using this technique.
+The different composition of each fraction, which are enriched with higher bioactive compounds, offer a good variety of products more in accordance to potential subsequent applications depending on the polarity required, all from the same initial raw material, which contribute to low even more environmental impact of using this technique.
+The first fraction of N. gaditana possesses a high carotenoids purity and not even required any further treatment.
+However, further studies should be developed to increase even more the purity of the other fractions.

+Acknowledgments

+The authors want to thank the Regional Government of Andalusia and the FEDER Funds for the financial support (project RECOVER, PY-18-RT-3406)

 References:

-Blanco-Llamero, C., Señoráns, F. J., Otero, P., & Silva, M., 2021, Biobased solvents for pressurized liquid extraction of Nannochloropsis gaditana omega-3 lipids.
-Marine Drugs, 19(107), 1–14.
+Blanco-Llamero, C., Señoráns, F. J., Otero, P., & Silva, M., 2021, ‘Biobased solvents for pressurized liquid extraction of Nannochloropsis gaditana omega-3 lipids’.
+Marine Drugs, vol. 19, no. 107,pp. 1–14.
+DOI: 10.3390/md19020107.

-Cha, K. H., Kang, S. W., Kim, C. Y., Um, B. H., Na, Y. R., & Pan, C. H., 2010, Effect of pressurized liquids on extraction of antioxidants from Chlorella vulgaris.
-Journal of Agricultural and Food Chemistry, 58, 4756–4761.
+Cha, K. H., Kang, S. W., Kim, C. Y., Um, B. H., Na, Y. R., & Pan, C. H., 2010, ‘Effect of pressurized liquids on extraction of antioxidants from Chlorella vulgaris’.
+Journal of Agricultural and Food Chemistry, vol. 58, pp. 4756–4761.
+DOI: 10.1021/jf100062m

-Chotipan, N., Boonrungsiman, S., & Direkbusarakom, S., 2016, Comparison of suitable protein measurement for Thalassiosira weissflogii (Bacillariophyta) and Tetraselmis chuii (Chlorophyta).
-Phycological Research, 64, 141–145.
+Chotipan, N., Boonrungsiman, S., & Direkbusarakom, S., 2016, ‘Comparison of suitable protein measurement for Thalassiosira weissflogii (Bacillariophyta) and Tetraselmis chuii (Chlorophyta)’.
+Phycological Research, vol. 64, pp. 141–145.
+DOI: 10.1111/pre.12125

-Di Lena, G., Casini, I., Lucarini, M., Sanchez del Pulgar, J., Aguzzi, A., Caproni, R., Gabrielli, P., Lombardi‑Boccia, G., 2020, Chemical characterization and nutritional evaluation of microalgal biomass from large‑scale production: a comparative study of five species.
-European Food Research and Technology, 246, 323–332.
+Di Lena, G., Casini, I., Lucarini, M., Sanchez del Pulgar, J., Aguzzi, A., Caproni, R., Gabrielli, P., Lombardi‑Boccia, G., 2020, ‘Chemical characterization and nutritional evaluation of microalgal biomass from large‑scale production: a comparative study of five species’.
+European Food Research and Technology, vol. 246, pp. 323–332.
+DOI: 10.1007/s00217-019-03346-5

-Díaz-Reinoso, B., Moure, A., Domínguez, H., & Parajó, J. C., 2006, Supercritical CO2 extraction and purification of compounds with antioxidant activity.
-Journal of Agricultural and Food Chemistry, 54(7), 2441–2469.
+Díaz-Reinoso, B., Moure, A., Domínguez, H., & Parajó, J. C., 2006, ‘Supercritical CO2 extraction and purification of compounds with antioxidant activity’.
+Journal of Agricultural and Food Chemistry, vol. 54, no. 7, pp. 2441–2469.
+DOI: 10.1021/jf052858j

-García-Romeral, J., 1, Pavía-Gómez, M., García Sanz, T., Chirivella-Martorell, J., Serrano-Aroca, Á., 2017, Principios de Biotecnología y Bioingeniería en el cultivo de microalgas: importancia, problemas tecnológicos, tipos y sistemas de cultivos, crecimiento, factores limitantes, selección, aislamiento, escalado y caracterización bioquímica.
+García-Romeral, J., 1, Pavía-Gómez, M., García Sanz, T., Chirivella-Martorell, J., Serrano-Aroca, Á., 2017, ‘Principios de Biotecnología y Bioingeniería en el cultivo de microalgas: importancia, problemas tecnológicos, tipos y sistemas de cultivos, crecimiento, factores limitantes, selección, aislamiento, escalado y caracterización bioquímica’.
 Nereis.
-Revista Iberoamericana Interdisciplinar de Métodos, Modelización y Simulación, 9, 115-129.
+Revista Iberoamericana Interdisciplinar de Métodos, Modelización y Simulación, vol. 9, pp. 115-129.

 Goiris, K., Muylaert, K., Fraeye, I., Foubert, I., de Brabanter, J., & de Cooman, L., 2012, Antioxidant potential of microalgae in relation to their phenolic and carotenoid content.
-Journal of Applied Phycology, 24, 1477–1486.
+Journal of Applied Phycology, vol. 24, pp. 1477–1486.
+DOI: 10.1007/s10811-012-9804-6